g-x-w/semantic_change_ID/README.md

         }
     }

 in both a text file and a JSON file.
-With the size of the aylien dataset being used (~7.6 GB), this output file works out to ~240MB or roughly 2 minute of full HD video.
+With the size of the aylien dataset being used (~7.6 GB), this output file works out to ~240MB or roughly 2 minutes of full HD video.
+The processed output file is then fed into `graphing.py`, which will produce simple graphs of single and multi-term searches for occurrence throughout the dataset's articles and output higher resolution data written as .txt or .json files.

 ## Current Stage
 Having processed the data for this purpose, currently working on graphical and visual representations of the data in as high resolution as is reasonable.
-Next steps will be improve usability and parameterization of search in the direction of a utility search tool.